 In addition to registering, please download the iNaturalist app and create an account if you have a compatible device.

-Also, iNaturalist has a fantastic function which suggests common IDs for you based on location, visual similarity and the collective knowledge of the community of iNaturalist users.
+On the BeeBlitz information page, you will find some handouts available for download: Common Bees of New York, Common Bees of Iowa, and Common Bees of Detroit.
+Otherwise, iNaturalist can help with species identification.
+It has a fantastic function which suggests common IDs for you based on location, visual similarity and the collective knowledge of the community of iNaturalist users.
 The suggestions are based on the quality of the photo (it can be hard to photograph bees!) and are not always correct, but they will often point you in the right direction.

 A large number of scientists and taxonomic experts are involved in the iNaturalist community and provide enormous value by helping to identify observations.
 Your photos, depending on their quality, will be reviewed by experts with the goal of verifying an accurate species identification for your observation.
 Check out the Identify section of iNaturalist!
 These are photos that have been taken that have yet to be verified and keyed to species.

 We would love to help!
-If you are interested in organizing a BeeBlitz event in your local area, or would like more details about the event, please feel free to contact Kristin by emailing: bumblebee [at] thehoneybeeconservancy [dot] org ; we’re happy to point you in the right direction or give your effort a shout out!
+If you are interested in organizing a BeeBlitz event in your local area, please feel free to contact Kristin by emailing: bumblebee [at] thehoneybeeconservancy [dot] org ; we’re happy to point you in the right direction or give your effort a shout out!